rachar78/slate/source/index.html.md

 Parameter | Description
 --------- | ------------
-user_name | keyco custom user name
-access_token | Access token to be used with api.
+email | Valid Email id of the user access_token | Access token to be used with api.